How to Effectively Housetrain Your Puppy

 about two and a half hours before bedtime.
 Most puppies can sleep for approximately seven hours without having to eliminate.

 If your puppy does wake you up in the middle of the night, just quietly take him out to do his business and return him to his bed

 .
 It helps to turn on as few lights as possible and not to talk to him or play with him.
 If you do, he might think it is time to play and won't want to go back to sleep.

-During the housetraining process it's helpful to tether (KVP Animal Control Lead
+During the housetraining process it's helpful to tether (Poly Braided Lead

 When you're unable to watch your puppy at all times, he should be confined to an area small enough that he won't want to eliminate there.
 This space should be just big enough for him to comfortably stand, lie down, and turn around in.
 You can use gates